-The details of cyberterrorism and the parties involved are viewed differently by various organizations.
-The U.S. Federal Bureau of Investigation (FBI) defines cyberterrorism as any "premeditated, politically motivated attack against information, computer systems, computer programs and data which results in violence against noncombatant targets by subnational groups or clandestine agents."
+Various security organizations view cyberterrorism and the parties involved differently.
+The U.S. Federal Bureau of Investigation (FBI) defines cyberterrorism as any "premeditated, politically motivated attack against information, computer systems, computer programs and data, which results in violence against noncombatant targets by subnational groups or clandestine agents."

-Unlike a nuisance virus or computer attack that results in a denial of service (DoS), the FBI distinguishes a cyberterrorist attack as a type of cybercrime explicitly designed to cause physical harm.
-However, there is no current consensus between various governments and the information security community on what qualifies as an act of cyberterrorism.
+The FBI views a cyberterrorist attack as different from a common virus or denial of service (DoS) attack.
+According to the FBI, a cyberterrorist attack is a type of cybercrime explicitly designed to cause physical harm.
+However, there is no consensus among governments and the information security community on what qualifies as an act of cyberterrorism.

-Other organizations and experts suggest that less harmful attacks can also be considered to be acts of cyberterrorism, as long as the attacks are intended to be disruptive or to further the attackers' political stance.
-In some cases, the differentiation between cyberterrorism attacks and more ordinary cybercrime activity lies in the intention: The primary motivation for cyberterrorism attacks is to disrupt or harm the victims, even if the attacks do not result in physical harm or cause extreme financial harm.
+Other organizations and experts have said that less harmful attacks can be considered acts of cyberterrorism.
+When attacks are intended to be disruptive or to further the attackers' political agenda, they can qualify as cyberterrorism, according to these other groups.
+In some cases, the differentiation between cyberterrorism attacks and ordinary cybercrime lies in the intention: The primary motivation for cyberterrorism attacks is to disrupt or harm the victims, even if the attacks do not result in physical harm or cause extreme financial harm.